Skip to content

 • Docker installed on your machine/server.
 You can learn how to download it here.

-Get the docker-compose.yml file from the AdventureLog repository.
-You can download it from here or run this command to download it directly to your machine:
+Get the docker-compose.yml and .env.example files from the AdventureLog repository.
+You can download them here:

 TIP